 We were often abandoned in Bluebell Wood by our wicked parents.
+This is where I discovered a Bog Baby.

 We didn’t have a telly; We had to amuse ourselves washing sea shells.
 No wonder I yearned for the wild west.